 When does toddler sleep regression happen?

-Friends, moms, fellow tired parents, the answer to this one is… *shrug* Who knows?
+Friends and fellow tired mothers, the answer to this one is… *shrug* Who knows?
 Just kidding.
 Sort of.

 Why might this happen at the 18-month mark?

 Basically, 18 months is just full of big developmental milestones for your child.
 They’re growing so much and learning so many new skills, so they’re finally finding their independence.
 You might look at your little one at this age and think, Wow, they’re not a baby anymore.
 “Toddlerhood is a time of emotional, biological and social change as the transition from babyhood to a new level of independence and growth occurs,” Dr. Darcia F. Narvaez told Psychology Today, adding, “It is completely normal for toddlers to wake during the night.”

 Around 18-months or two years old is also when many parents choose to move their kids out of a crib and into a bed.
 If you’re one of those parents, you can probably personally attest to that transition’s impact on your child’s sleeping habits.

 Again, this isn’t a precise and well-researched science.
 However, experts speculate there could be numerous possible contributors.
 These may include:

 Toddler sleep regression could be happening because of growth spurts or jumps in development.
 Your child is growing more aware and more independent.

 Children also experience separation anxiety at this age, which might make it hard for them to suddenly fall asleep in an empty room.

 It could also be happening because of a lack of sleep — especially during the day.
 Yes, as a toddler, your child still needs that one nap.
 If they’re going to daycare, if their routine has changed, or if they’re starting to assert their independence by refusing to nap, that could really affect their sleep at night.